A Common Galaxy-Independent Radial Structure of Dark Matter: Empirical Radial Dependence of the DM Mass Ratio

-The empirical acceleration relation $g_{\mathrm{obs}}(g_{\mathrm{bar}})$ forms the basis for the extraction of radial structure described in Section \ref{sec:2}.
-In this section, we analyze the SPARC data in order to determine an accurate and unbiased empirical representation of this relation.

-The SPARC data set provides 2693 rotation-curve measurements from 153 galaxies.
-We use the measured baryonic acceleration $g_{\mathrm{bar}}$ and the observed centripetal acceleration $g_{\mathrm{obs}}$, together with their uncertainties, to construct and test the empirical relation.
+The results of 2693 rotation-curve measurements from 153 galaxies are freely available from the \citep{SPARC}.
+We use the measured baryonic acceleration $\gbar$ and the observed centripetal acceleration $\gobs$, together with their uncertainties, to determine the mass ratio as a function of the $\rsc$.